shubhamtrivedi17/shubham1789.github.io/my-publications.md

 ## List of Publications

+**Trivedi, S.** and Shiohara, H. and Tajiri, S. *A new mechanism explaining loss of resitance at ultimate state in reinforced concrte beams.* (in preparation).

+**Trivedi, S.** and Shiohara, H. and Tajiri, S. *Dataset on reverse cyclic testing of reinforced concrete beams.* (in preparation).

 **Trivedi, S.** *Experimental investigation of mechanism at ultimate drift capacity in reinforced concrete beams subjected to reversed cyclic loading.* Ph.D.
 Thesis, University of Tokyo, 2018.
 [PDF]({{ site.url }}/pdfs/2018_Trivedi_Experimental investigation of mechanism at ultimate drift capacity in.pdf)

 **Trivedi, S.** and Kurita, N. and Yoshida, Y. and Shiohara, H. and Tajiri, S. *Experimental investigation on ultimate drift capacity of RC beams under cyclic loading.* Proceedings of the 11th National Conference in Earthquake Engineering, Earthquake Engineering Research Institute, Los Angeles, CA. 2018.
 [PDF]({{ site.url }}/pdfs/2018_Trivedi_Experimental investigation on ultimate drift capacity of RC beams under cyclic.pdf)